arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 * the persistent index type is marked for removal in 4.0 and is thus deprecated.

-  The performance characteristics aren't great and it takes up resources even if no such index is present using the MMFiles storage engine.
-With the RocksDB storage engine, there is no difference between skiplist and persistent indexes anyway.
+  This index type was added when there was only the MMFiles storage engine as kind of a stop gap.
+We recommend to switch to RocksDB engine, which persists all index types with no difference between skiplist and persistent indexes.

 * the legacy mode for Foxx applications from ArangoDB 2.8 or earlier: